How much does Figure 1 cost?

 Where is Figure 1 available?

-Figure 1 is now available in almost 100 countries.
+Figure 1 is now available in more than 100 countries.
 If it is not currently available where you live, rest assured, it will be soon.

 What about privacy requirements?
 How does Figure 1 protect patient privacy?

 We know that patient privacy is a priority for healthcare professionals, and we have designed Figure 1 with that firmly in mind.
 We take patient privacy extremely seriously, and we have worked hard to provide a tool that reflects that.

 In your Figure 1 profile, you may identify your name, workplace, and other information about yourself.
 However, you must remove identifying details related to patients from any case you post.
 (For example: faces and tattoos.
 Click here for more information.)
 In fact, we supply a number of easy, intuitive in-app tools to allow users to remove them.
 Our automatic face-blocking feature detects faces and blocks them, and our manual block feature allows you to quickly and easily block anything else that might identify a patient.